-Aim4Peace is an evidence-based health approach to reduce shootings and homicides.
-Aim4Peace uses highly-trained violence interrupters and outreach staff, public education campaigns, Neighborhood Action Teams and community mobilization to reverse the violence epidemic in Kansas City, Mo.
+Aim4Peace (Aim for Peace) is an evidence-based health approach to reduce shootings and homicides.
+Aim4Peace uses highly-trained violence interrupters and outreach staff, public education campaigns, Neighborhood Action Teams and community mobilization to reverse the violence epidemic in Kansas City, Missouri.
 Aim4Peace focuses on the neighborhood factors that most often contribute to violent crime, helping those who are considered at highest risk of committing offenses due to their living or employment situation.

 The U.S. Department of Justice awarded Aim4Peace with a three-year $1.2 million grant in September 2013.
 The grant will provide resources to allow Aim4Peace to expand its services into new neighborhoods.

 In 2011, the National Association of County and City Health Officials recognized Aim4Peace as a Promising Practice.